-The problem with combining multiples layers is that you end up with a lot of snow.
+The problem with combining multiple layers is that you end up with a lot of snow.
 If you are looking to create a snowstorm, this is great, but otherwise you will need to soften the effect a little bit.
 To do so, give your Snow layer a mask.
 Make sure the mask is selected, and go to Filter > Render > Clouds.
-Hit Command/Ctrl + M to bring up the Curves adjustment window and give it an S shaped curve to increase the contrast.
+Hit Command/Control-M to bring up the Curves adjustment window and give it an S-shaped curve to increase the contrast.

 It is also possible to manually paint out some areas using the mask.
 In this case, one of our layers has some very small snowflakes.
-Since these are meant to look like they are far away, they shouldn't appear in front of the woman.
+Since these are meant to look as if they are far away, they shouldn't appear in front of the man.
 I corrected this by painting them out in the layer's mask.
 This step would also be useful if, for instance, you have some big snowflakes covering important parts of your picture like a person's eyes.

-Name these layer Bokeh and place everything into a new group named Snow.
+Name these layers Bokeh and place everything into a new group named Snow.

 3. Color Correction

 Once we are done with the snow, we can add a few color corrections in order to make our picture more interesting and bring everything together.
-The first step would be to add a blue tint in order to make it feel cooler.
-Go in the options located at bottom right of your Layer panel, and create a Gradient Map.
+The first step would be to add a blue tint to make it feel cooler.
+Go to the options located at the bottom right of your Layers panel, and create a Gradient Map.
 In the editor, select a dark and a bright blue color and press OK.

-You can also add a Curves adjustment layer in order to increase the contrast a little bit.
+You can also add a Curves adjustment layer to increase the contrast a little bit.

-Name your layer Vignette, set it to Multiply, and 50% opacity.
+Name your layer Vignette, setting it to Multiply and 50% Opacity.

 In the end, place everything together in a group named Adjustments.

-In case you missed anything, here is how your Layer Panel should look.
+In case you missed anything, here is how your Layers panel should look.